ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 tables.
 ANNIndexes are ideally used only with immutable or rarely changed data, respectively when are far more read requests than write requests.

-ANN indexes support two types of queries:
+ANN indexes support these queries:

-- ORDER BY queries:

   ``` sql
   SELECT *